bartonlab/paper-DMS-inference/README.md

 Run the epistasis bash file directly to have single replicate epistasis inference and multiple replicates joint inference.

 Enter `bash run_epistasis.sh` in the directory of epistasis inference.
-Please prepare the raw data and JSON file in the way suggested in `run_epistasis.sh` file.
+Please prepare the raw data and JSON file in the way suggested in `./epistasis_inference/README_bash.txt` file.